Barona Group of Capitan Grande Band of Mission Indians: Reservations

-In 1875, the tribe along with the Viejas Group of Capitan Grande Band of Mission Indians, controls the Capitan Grande Reservation, which consisted of barren, uninhabitable mountain lands.
+In 1875, the tribe, along with the Viejas Group of Capitan Grande Band of Mission Indians, controlled the Capitan Grande Reservation, which consisted of barren, uninhabitable mountain lands.
 The El Capitan Reservoir, forcibly purchased from the two tribes to provide water for San Diego, submerged what habitable land existed on the reservation.
 The two tribes jointly control this reservation.
 It is undeveloped but serves as an ecological preserve.

 The Barona Reservation (32°57′19″N 116°50′39″W) is a federal Indian reservation located in San Diego County, California, near Lakeside and the Cleveland National Forest.
 It takes its name from the Mexican land grant Cañada de San Vicente y Mesa del Padre Barona, named in turn after Padre José Barona, a friar at Mission San Diego de Alcalá from 1798 until he transferred to Mission San Juan Capistrano in 1811.
 Founded in 1932, the reservation covers 5181 acre.
-Much of the highland valley has good farmland, the reservation hosts several ranches, a chapel, tribal offices, community center, and ball park, created by the tribe.
+Much of the highland valley has good farmland.
+The reservation hosts several ranches, a chapel, tribal offices, a community center, and a ballpark created by the tribe.
 In 1973, 125 of the 156 enrolled members lived on the reservation.
 The nearest community is San Diego Country Estates, which adjoins the reservation's northeast side.